roxgib/anki-smarter-study-ahead/README.md

 By default only the most optimal 100 cards will be chosen - to study ahead further, simply click 'Study Ahead' again to fill the deck with the next set of cards.

+Once you're finished you can simply delete the filtered deck.
+Make sure to do so before you start your regular reviews the next day.

 ## Settings
 You can change the following settings in the add-on config to affect the limits that are placed on what cards to choose:

 "max_days_ahead": card will only be chosen for study ahead if they are due for review within this amount of days.
 Default is 7 days.

 "max_cards": this is the maximum number of cards that will be chosen for each filtered deck.
 Once you've studied them, creating a new filtered deck may find new cards to study ahead.
 Set this to a high number if you just want all the eligible cards to appear the first time around.